tejaswid/wikitm/about.md

 [Krishna Manaswi Digumarti](https://krishnamanaswid.github.io)
 [Sundara Tejaswi Digumarti](https://tejaswid.github.io)

-We are both post-doctoral researchers in robotics.
+We are both researchers in robotics.
 Feel free to checkout our individual webpages to know more about what we do.